 Activity Method Depreciation

-Activity Method Depreciation, also known as a unit of activity depreciation or activity-based depreciation, is the depreciation method calculated base on the consumption of assets’ activity such as the number of running hours, unit produce rather than the time.
+Activity Method Depreciation, also known as a unit of activity depreciation or activity-based depreciation, is the depreciation method calculated base on the consumption of assets’ activity such as the number of running hours, unit produced rather than the time.
 Different from Straight-line depreciation, asset useful life will express as the expected units, and the expense charged to the income statement will depend on the number of units produce within the period.
-This method will rely on the actual usage of assets so it will be more accurate than other methods.
+This depreciation method will rely on the actual usage of assets so it will be more accurate than other methods.

 Process of Activity Method Depreciation